 Add up the Costs

 Now that you have a good idea of the design and materials you need, it’s time to add up the costs.
 You must also consider whether you will make this a DIY project or keep it to the professionals.
 You bought all of the lumber for a good price, but there might be some hidden fees you didn’t take into account.
 Or you might find some of the construction challenges are easier said than done.
-If you do decide to build the deck yourself, Lowes and Home Depot have a great deck planning tool to help with the layout.
+If you do decide to build the deck yourself, Lowes has a great deck planning tool to help with the layout.

 Have you thought about where you’re going to dispose of the extra materials?
 Your neighborhood trash bin might not be big enough but a roll off dumpster might do the trick!
 If you do rent a roll off dumpster, consider the placement and how long the project will last.
 Remember to factor in the price of the roll off into your budget.